huynh-long/BTL/README.md

 seriesX = ... # a series
 seriesY = ... # must have the same number of partitions and cardinality as seriesX

-# Compute the correlation using Pearson's method.
-Enter "spearman" for Spearman's method.
-If a
-# method is not specified, Pearson's method will be used by default.
 print(Statistics.corr(seriesX, seriesY, method="pearson"))

 data = ... # an RDD of Vectors
-# calculate the correlation matrix using Pearson's method.
-Use "spearman" for Spearman's method.
-# If a method is not specified, Pearson's method will be used by default.

 print(Statistics.corr(data, method="pearson"))

 Lấy mẫu phân tầng: